All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 Please note that escalation of our test numbers to your vendors in case of Fake DLR is strictly forbidden.
 By escalating our test number to your suppliers, you will only announce the quality testing to your vendors and they will whitelist the test number.
 This will make it useless for your own purpose of performing quality testing on their routes and useless for us as we will have to replace our test numbers more frequently, and therefore drive a price increase of our services.

-Sender ID: The displayed value is:
+The displayed value is:

 • black if the test did not reach our test number